Al Capone: Federal intervention

-In the wake of the Saint Valentine's Day Massacre, Walter A. Strong, publisher of the Chicago Daily News, decided to ask his friend President Herbert Hoover for federal intervention to stem Chicago's lawlessness.
+In the wake of the Saint Valentine's Day Massacre, Walter A. Strong, publisher of the Chicago Daily News, asked his friend President Herbert Hoover for federal intervention to stem Chicago's lawlessness.
 He arranged a secret meeting at the White House, just two weeks after Hoover's inauguration.
 On March 19, 1929, Strong, joined by Frank Loesch of the Chicago Crime Commission, and Laird Bell, made their case to the President.
 In Hoover's 1952 Memoir, the former President reported that Strong argued "Chicago was in the hands of the gangsters, that the police and magistrates were completely under their control, …that the Federal government was the only force by which the city's ability to govern itself could be restored.
 At once I directed that all the Federal agencies concentrate upon Mr. Capone and his allies."
 That meeting launched a multi-agency attack on Capone.
 Treasury and Justice Departments developed plans for income tax prosecutions against Chicago gangsters, and a small, elite squad of Prohibition Bureau agents (whose members included Eliot Ness) were deployed against bootleggers.
 In a city used to corruption, these lawmen were incorruptible.
 Charles Schwarz, a writer for the Chicago Daily News, dubbed them Untouchables.
 To support Federal efforts, Strong secretly used his newspaper's resources to gather and share intelligence on the Capone outfit.